Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 My wife has a very even temperament which IMHO is the best quality brought to the marriage.
 (Michael – married 50+ yrs)

 My husband is 10 years younger than I am and we have been married for 31 years.
 He is my third and last husband.
 We work together and are together almost 24 hours a day 7 days a week.
 Most people think we are in our 40’s instead of 65 and 75.
 We are very much in love… We have lost so many friends and family members through the years, yet have been brought closer and closer together.
-We also manage to laugh about something every day, are also best friends and totally honest and loyal to each other.
-We have a disagreement, yet at the time we have to simply agree to disagree and compromise yet always be true to our own selves…respects this.
+We also manage to laugh about something every day, are also best friends and are totally honest and loyal to each other.
+We have a disagreement, yet at the time we have to simply agree to disagree and compromise yet always be true to our own selves… respect this.
 (Jeri – married 31 yrs)

 See my essay on compatibility here.